 Moscow Senior High School is a public high school in Viola.
-567 children attend Moscow Senior High School and identify mostly as White, non-Hispanic; Multiracial; and Hispanic.
+567 students go to Moscow Senior High School and identify as White, non-Hispanic; Multiracial; and Hispanic.
 23% of the 567 students here are paying reduced lunch prices.
-The student to teacher ratio at Moscow Senior High School is 17:1.
+The ratio of students to teachers at Moscow Senior High School is 17:1.
 Paradise Creek Regional Alternative School is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts

 - Drawing painting

 - Theater drama

 - Field hockey

 |Students eligible for free or reduced-price lunch program||23%||31%|

 I loved this school!
 I moved to Moscow for my Junior year and I was nervous becasue it seemed like such a small schoo!
 It was a lot smaller than the other high schools I have been to.
 But the people here are so friendly and it is very easy to make friends with people.
 The teachers have helped me a lot this year.
 They will help you not only with school work but also with any problems that you have.